 She’s trembling, she can’t breathe, and she’s hyperventilating; seemingly all at the same time.
 She panics, you panic; welcome to the world of anxiety attacks.
 They can come on suddenly and without warning to people who suffer from anxiety.
 Although stress and anxiety exacerbate the likelihood of having a panic attack, panic attacks can happen at any time – even during sleep.
-And they can be super scary –for both the person having it and the one witnessing it.
+And they can be super scary – for both the person having it, and the one witnessing it.
 When it’s your child who is out of control like that, it’s especially easy to be scared and to feel powerless.
 But we aren’t, and they aren’t either.
+Read below to find out how to calm down from an anxiety attack.

 First of all, if I’m on the other end of a panicked phone call, I always tell her to find a quiet place if she’s not in one already.
 Then I start with a couple of really big, slow breaths until she can hear me above all the noise in her head.
 After that, I conjure up my most calm and soothing “meditation” voice.
 You know, the one that sounds like it’s melting?
 I tell her that I’ve got her, that she’s having a panic attack and she will get through it just like other ones she’s had.
 I do this because in the midst of an attack, all positivity goes out the window and reminding her that she can take control and that it will pass soon helps get her head in a better place.